 Here are some useful overseas libraries and other archives for records of immigrants from the UK.

 For those settling in the UK or returning from a failed attempt at settling in a new country, an important database is The National Archives UK Incoming Passenger Lists, 1878-1960 now on Ancestry.co.uk.
 The database is an index to the Board of Trade's passenger lists of ships arriving in the United Kingdom from foreign ports outside of Europe and the Mediterranean from 1878-1888 and 1890-1960.
 Information listed on the passenger lists may include: name of passenger, their birth date or age, port of departure, port of arrival, date of arrival, and vessel name.
 Some may also include their proposed address in the UK, occupation and country of last residence.

 Also on Ancestry, for England there is Alien Arrivals 1810-1811 and 1826-1869 (non-British citizens).
 Information listed on the records generally includes: name of alien, port and date of arrival, ship, country of origin, age, and profession.
 For the UK the Aliens Entry Books 1794-1921.
 This consists of correspondence and other documents relating to aliens and naturalizations from the Home Office and the Aliens Office covering the years 1794 to 1921.

 For naturalisation also try the London Gazette.
 See our article on the London Gazette for further information.
 Also try The National Archives Naturalisation case papers (1789-1934) - catalogue search halfway down this linked page.

 The National Archives podcasts:

 Every journey has two ends: using passenger lists, looks at using both arrival and departure records when searching for details of your migrant ancestors; and demonstrates how the shortcomings of content, indexing and accessibility can be minimised.

-Emmigration records looks at the reasons for emmigration and sources including outgoing passenger lists and passport records.
+Emigration records looks at the reasons for emigration and sources including outgoing passenger lists and passport records.